Vietnam.vn - Nền tảng quảng bá Việt Nam

 The article notes that European and US intelligence agencies believe Vienna is now a base for Russian covert operations, including funding and logistical support for assassinations, sabotage and recruitment of spies across Europe, as well as industrial espionage and influence operations.

-A spokesman for the Austrian Interior Ministry said intelligence agencies were aware that the country had become a target of Russian intelligence operations.
+A spokesman for the Austrian Interior Ministry said intelligence agencies were aware that the country had become the target of Russian intelligence operations.
 Austrian special services were trying to counter the threats within the framework of existing laws.

 Representatives of Russian special services based in Vienna are suspected of helping recruit and finance operations to track Western arms supplies from Poland to Ukraine.